-Our students loved this so much that we left it out for two weeks and they never seemed to get bored of it.
+Our students loved this so much that we left it out for two weeks, and they never seemed to get bored of it.
 I was inspired by this blog post from Pocket of Preschool.
-I also printed out pictures of their creations and put them up on the wall so that they could see what others had made.
+I also printed out pictures of their creations and put them up on the wall to see what others had made.

-Our space-themed sensory bin had black beans as the base and I added gems and balls of aluminum foil to it.
-The plastic balls had letters on them that they could use to spell out the sight words that were on the sticks.
+Our space-themed sensory bin had black beans as the base, and I added gems and balls of aluminum foil to it.
+The plastic balls had letters on them that they could use to spell out the sight words on the sticks.

 Constellation Chalk Art

 I put out constellation cards, black construction paper and chalk, and let students explore and draw.
 They tried recreating each of the constellations and discussed what they noticed about the different constellations.

 We put the same constellation cards back out on a different day, this time with beads and pipe cleaners.
 Students tried to use these materials to recreate the constellations.